 Direct flights from the California, Los Angeles International Airport (LAX) or San Francisco International Airport (SFO) via Air New Zealand depart in the evening, arriving "two days" later into Auckland on the North Island of New Zealand.
 Though the flight time from LAX or SFO to Auckland is only 12 to 13 hours, you will cross several time zones and the International Dateline, arriving two days later on the calendar.

 Air New Zealand flights will arrive into the Auckland Airport, a super-modern international facility, early in the morning.
 Here you will clear immigrations (passport control) and customs.
 This is all very easy, simple and you will immediately know you are in a different land, by the courteous and polite nature of the airport officials.

 From Auckland you will take one of several daily domestic flights via Air New Zealand to the quaint little town of Nelson.

 Once you arrive in Nelson, you will be met by a transfer agent, who will be arranged for in advance for you.
 The driver, who knows every bump in the road, will leisurely make his way upcountry the approximate 65 miles to the lodge, a 90-minute drive in an air-conditioned vehicle, showing you some of the highlights along the way.
-The cost of the auto transfer, each way, from Nelson to the lodge is NZ $295, or NZ $590 roundtrip, for the car (can be split between all of the people in the vehicle).
+The cost of the auto transfer, each way, from Nelson to the lodge will be quoted on request - the rate for the car can be split between all of the people in the vehicle.

 Drive out from the Nelson Airport, take the first roundabout and turn to the right.
 Follow this road (about 1 kilometer) until it ends at a T-intersection/roundabout.
 Turn right - you are now on the highway (State Highway 6) that will take you all the way to the lodge (just follow the signs to Murchison).